sgadhar5/physiq/README.md

 - Open AI - GPT 4.0 for AI scribing and symptom diagnosis
 - Python - Backend for patient portal's API processing
 - Streamlit - Frontend for patient portal's smooth user experience
+- React - Front and Backend for physician's portal

 ## Installation and Setup
 Include python libraries such as: